Hubbard Twp. police union calls for resignation of trustees and chief

 The letters come in the wake of the ongoing tensions between Hubbard Township officials and the police union.

+“We have enough money to run us six weeks’ payroll,” Hernandez said.
+“Once we get past that level, then we’re going to have to look into a bank loan or maybe, possibly, pulling out of the general and, as I’ve said before, the general fund is very weak at this point in time.”

-Trustees rejected a recent fact-finder’s report so that they can continue talks about keeping the police department operating.
-However, the police union has accepted that same report, which looked at issues regarding a new collective bargaining agreement between the township and the police department.
+Trustees rejected a recent fact-finder’s report Tuesday so they could continue talks about keeping the police department operating.
+However, the police union accepted that same report Thursday, which looked at issues regarding a new collective bargaining agreement between the township and the police department.

-The fact-finder was brought in to help the sides reach a contract agreement.

-Note: Editor’s note: This story has been corrected to show Fusco is the steward of the Hubbard Township police union, not the vice president.
-We regret the error.